eobermuhlner/big-math/docs/releases/next_release_note.md

 This class is designed for applications that will always need the same precision in all calculations.

-The initial default `MathContext` is equivalent to `MathContext#DECIMAL128` but this can be overridden by setting the following system properties:
+The initial default `MathContext` is equivalent to `MathContext.DECIMAL128` but this can be overridden by setting the following system properties:
 * `ch.obermuhlner.math.big.default.precision` to a positive integer precision (default=34)
 * `ch.obermuhlner.math.big.default.rounding` to a `RoundingMode` name (default=HALF_UP)

 It is also possible to set the default `MathContext` using `DefaultBigDecimalMath.setDefaultMathContext(MathContext)`.
-It is recommended tp set the desired precision in the `MathContext` early in the startup of the application.
+It is recommended to set the desired precision in the `MathContext` early in the startup of the application.

-Important: Avoid the pitfall of setting the precision temporarily for a calculation.
-This can lead to race conditions and calculations with the wrong precision if other threads in your application do the same thing.

-### System properties for default `MathContext`

-`ch.obermuhlner.math.big.default.precision`
-`ch.obermuhlner.math.big.default.rounding`

-### Using `DefaultBigDecimalMath.setDefaultMathContext()`

-The static method `DefaultBigDecimalMath.setDefaultMathContext()` can be used to set the new default `MathContext`.

-This call should be done as early as possible during application start, so that all calculations use the same precision.

 *Important*: Avoid the pitfall of setting the precision temporarily for a calculation.
 This can lead to race conditions and calculations with the wrong precision